Can accreting isolated neutron stars be detected?: Results

 The results are obtained the following way.
 As in section~\ref{res_models}, the realistic initial parameter distribution is used.
 It includes the pulsar and magnetar populations.
 We create $100$ samples of $100$~thousand sets of initial parameters and calculate the trajectories and evolutionary tracks, taking into account the star formation history.
 There are $10$~million trajectories in total, but evolutionary tracks are calculated only for the objects that stay in the Galaxy (i.e., they do not reach $100$~kpc from the Galactic center), which is $52.7$\%.
 Then, following section~\ref{sect_model_observability}, we calculate the count rate for the points of the evolutionary tracks, corresponding to the accretor stage.
 Each sample results in an array $N$ over the same set of the values of CR$_0$.
 The numbers of the sources are normalized, assuming that there are $300$~million NSs staying in the Galaxy at the moment.
 The error for each value of $N$ is calculated as the standard deviation of the $100$ values from the $100$ samples.

 Let us first discuss the possible number of potentially observable X-ray sources with \textit{eROSITA}, which is shown in Table~\ref{tab:observ}.
 In different evolutionary models, this number varies significantly.
 The uncertainty in the spin-down at the propeller stage is the most important factor introducing the range of the observable old NSs, influencing the number of accreting NSs.
-In the most optimistic case proposing rapid evolution (one-phase ISM, constant field, propeller model A) there are $\approx4700$ sources, and it can vary from hundreds to thousands in more realistic cases.
+In the most optimistic case proposing rapid evolution (one-phase ISM, constant field, propeller model A) there are $\approx13300$ sources, and it can be a few thousand in more realistic cases.
 In all magnetic field and ISM models, this number can be even reduced to zero by using propeller model D, which has the least effective spin-down mechanism.

 As discussed earlier, velocity is the most important parameter influencing the number of accreting isolated neutron stars in the Galaxy.
 The number of potentially observable NSs derived depends on velocity even more strongly.
 Lower velocity values favor the onset of accretion and consequently lead to a higher number of observable accretors.
 Additionally, velocity influences the X-ray flux, which is proportional to the X-ray luminosity $L_\text{X}$.
 The flux is much higher for low-velocity objects: $L_\text{X}\propto\dot{M}\propto v^{-3}$.
 NSs with a higher flux are visible from a greater distance, meaning that the objects with lower velocities are more prevalent in the population of observable accreting NSs.
 In all ISM and magnetic field models, $~99$\% of the potentially visible accreting NSs have characteristic velocities relative to the ISM $v\lesssim60-70$~\kms in propeller models A and B, and $\lesssim40$~\kms in model C. In every evolutionary model, for half of the population $v\lesssim20$~\kms.
 The characteristic velocity cannot be lower than the speed of sound, which is $100$~\kms for the hot phase of the ISM, which means that in the two-phase ISM model accretors are only visible if they are located in the cold phase of the ISM.